 As is often the case in medicine, prevention is the important first step in the treatment of dehydration.
 (Please see the home treatment and prevention sections.)

 Fluid replacement is the treatment for dehydration.
 This may be attempted by replacing fluid by mouth, but if this fails, intravenous fluid (IV) may be required.
 Should oral rehydration be attempted, frequent small amounts of clear fluids should be used.

-Decisions about the use of intravenous fluids depend upon the health care professional's assessment of the extent of dehydration and the ability for the patient to recover from the underlying cause.
+Decisions about the use of intravenous fluids depend upon the health care professional's assessment of the extent of dehydration, the ability for the patient to drink fluids by mouth, and the ability for the patient to recover from the underlying cause.

 The success of the rehydration therapy can be monitored by urine output.
 When the body is dry, the kidneys try to hold on to as much fluid as possible, urine output is decreased, and the urine itself is concentrated.
-As treatment occurs, the kidneys sense the increased amount of fluid, and urine output increases.
+As treatment occurs and if it is successful, the kidneys sense the increased amount of fluid within the intravascular space and urine output increases.

 Medications may be used to treat underlying illnesses and to control fever, vomiting, or diarrhea.